0xvoidmain/autopost-chotot/README.md

 # autopost-chotot
-The simple project can auto post to choto.vn
+The simple project can auto post to http://choto.vn